You may be at a higher risk of getting heart disease if you’re overweight or you smoke. But what can a diagonal crease in your earlobe tell you?

 Scientists aren’t sure how these two might be connected, but there are some theories.

 Degeneration of the elastic tissue around the small blood vessels that carry blood to the earlobes produces the earlobe crease.
 This is the same type of change that happens with blood vessels associated with CAD.
 In other words, visible changes that show up in tiny blood vessels of the ear could indicate similar changes, that can’t be seen, in those blood vessels around the heart.

 Rare disorders like Beckwith-Wiedemann syndrome (an overgrowth disorder) in children or genetic factors such as race and earlobe shape also can cause a crease.
 So how concerned should you be if you have an earlobe crease?

 Several scientists have looked at the potential connection between earlobe creases and CAD.
 Some studies have shown a correlation, while others haven’t.

 The earlobe crease, the researchers wrote, “may identify a subset of patients prone to early aging and to the early development of coronary artery disease, whose prognosis might be improved by early preventative measures.”

-However, other studies showed different results.
-Fisher and colleagues, for example, published a study in 1980 that showed no significant relationship between ELC and CAD in American Indians.
+Other studies have shown different results.
+A study in 1980 showed no significant relationship between ELC and CAD in American Indians.
 This indicates that “Frank’s sign” may not show the same correlation in some ethnic groups.

 A 2011 NYU School of Medicine student review of the studies concluded that ELC predicts CAD more often than traditional risk factors and that it may be useful for identifying patients with the disease.